Melissa Del Valle

-The controversial Serrano fight did not slow down Del Valle, however, and she won seven straight fights to earn yet another title shot, on June 21, 2002 against Ada Vélez for the WIBA super bantamweight title.
+The controversial Serrano fight did not slow down Del Valle, however, and she won seven straight fights to earn, yet another title shot, on June 21, 2002, against Ada Vélez for the WIBA super bantamweight title.
 This was the featured event on an all-women's card featuring several of the sport's top boxers.
 Del Valle rose to the occasion, taking Velez' title by winning seven of the 10 rounds on two cards and nine of 10 on the other.

 Over a three-month period in 2003, Del Valle challenged four of the top fighters in women's boxing, suffering her first three losses in the process.
 On July 10, she fell to 27-1-1 by losing a close decision over six rounds to Kelsey Jeffries.
 On August 9, she faced junior lightweight world champion Isra Girgrah, taking the fight on short notice.
 Girgrah was given the decision, but most observers thought Del Valle won, and Girgrah promised her a rematch in the future.

 Three weeks later, Del Valle moved back down to the super featherweight ranks once again and challenged Chevelle Hallback for her IBA title in Savannah, Georgia.
 Hallback defeated her over 10 rounds, handing Del Valle her third straight loss.
 But she got back on the winning track on October 11, when she handed undefeated Kelli Cofer her first loss in a six-round fight in Greensboro, North Carolina.
 The win over Cofer improved her career record to 28 wins, three losses and one draw, with 11 knockouts.

 Del Valle is also noteworthy as the answer to a handful of boxing trivia questions.
-She and her brother are the only brother and sister to both win world boxing titles; Lou Del Valle was WBA light-heavyweight champion from 1997–98.
+She and her brother are the only brother and sister to both win world boxing titles; Lou Del Valle was WBA light-heavyweight champion from 1997 to 1998.
 She was also the first women's boxer to fight on the same card as her (then) husband, Craig Salamone.
-The two appeared together on a card in Atlanta, Georgia on November 21, 1997.
+The two appeared together on a card in Atlanta, Georgia, on November 21, 1997.